jessbringlarsen/nix-exploration/README.md

 ### Versioning

+See `https://status.nixos.org/` for status on channels and to get the git commit hash to use in the pinning statements see `shell-pinning.nix`.
+Use `https://search.nixos.org/packages` to search for packages and an this unofficial site to search for previous versions of a package: `https://lazamar.co.uk/nix-versions/`

+#### Channels

 Use the `nix-channel --list` to inspect the current channel in use.

-Unofficial site to search for previous versions of a package: https://lazamar.co.uk/nix-versions/

 ## Nix Language